gozfree/gear-lib/gear-lib/libfsm/README.md

 ## libfsm
-This is a simple libfsm library.
+This is a simple Finite State Machine library.